Sister Act 2: Back in the Habit poster

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Deloris makes the active choice to truly commit to teaching the class.
 After the disastrous first session, she decides to throw out the traditional approach and connect with the students on their level, beginning to teach them music through contemporary methods they can relate to., moving from reaction to action.

 At 54 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat The choir wins the regional competition with a stunning performance, earning their place in the state finals.
+The analysis reveals that this crucial beat The choir wins the regional competition with a stunning performance, earning their place in the state finals.
 This false victory makes everyone believe they've succeeded, but the stakes are now raised - they must compete at a higher level, and Mr. Crisp escalates his opposition to their methods., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 81 minutes (76% through) represents the emotional nadir.
 Here, The school board votes to shut down St. Francis Academy effective immediately.
 Deloris is fired by Mr. Crisp and told to leave.
 The dream dies - there will be no state finals, no choir, no school.
-The students' hopes are crushed, and everything Deloris has built falls apart., reveals the protagonist at their lowest point.
+The students' hopes are crushed, and everything Deloris has built falls apart., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 The students take action on their own - they decide to go to the state finals regardless of the school closure.
 Rita Louise stands up to her mother and chooses to believe in herself.
 They convince Deloris to come back and lead them.
 The realization: it was never about saving the school, but about the students saving themselves., demonstrating the transformation achieved throughout the journey.